henrywatkins/python-euler/README.md

 Number Spiral: iterate through the spiral diagonals by  using a for loop and updating the interval every time you reach a layer max.
 All diagonal values are odd , and the intervals increase each layer by 2.

+#### Problem 30

+Simple search and check with an if statement.
+Create a list of powers of digits, then for each number below some chosen large value, get the digits, then check the sum of the powers of said digits.
+Include to list.

 #### Problem 34

 iterate through numbers, use `str` and `math` package `factorial` to check if sum of factorials of digits equals number.
 Just chose a large number to stop at (100000).